oddbit-project/pokie/docs/http/index.md

 # Pokie Views

-Pokie extends on the class-based views on Flask, and offers additional features such asautomatic request body unmarshall, custom-named view methods (a-la Controllers), response helpers and authentication.
+Pokie extends on the class-based views on Flask, and offers additional features such as automatic request body unmarshall, custom-named view methods (a-la Controllers), response helpers and authentication.

 Using Pokie views is not mandatory; however, they are quite handy to implement REST-based APIs, and they provide extra